Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/GPIO/HX711 Calibration.rst

 |image02|

-The calibration process here involves three main steps:
+The calibration process here involves 3 main steps:

     1. **Taring (Zeroing)** - Remove any offset to ensure the scale reads 0g when empty.
     2. **Calibration** - Use a known weight to calculate the calibration factor.
-    3. **Verification** - Re-tare to confirm accurate 0g reading.
+    3. **Verification** - Use another known weight to verify if the scale is accurate.

+Compile and run the example.

 |image03|